adap/flower/baselines/FedMLB/README.md

 python -m FedMLB.main dataset_config.alpha_dirichlet=0.6 total_clients=500
 ```

-The default configuration for `FedMLB.main` uses the FedMLB method on
+The default configuration for `FedMLB.main` uses (1.), and can be run with the following:
-the CIFAR-100 dataset,
-partitioned among 100 clients with distribution-based label skew,
-(Dirichlet concentration parameter $alpha$ set to 0.3).

 ```bash
 python -m FedMLB.main # this will run using the default settings in the `conf/base.yaml`